 Again, Pandora’s customers are usually not looking for $1,000 diamond pieces but rather 1/10th of that.
-So this is new territory and their diamond jewelry sales, while new, only represent a small fraction of their revenue.
+So this is new territory, and their diamond jewelry sales, while new, only represent a small fraction of their revenue.
 Nonetheless, their exclusive use of lab-grown diamonds, coupled with their relentless pursuit of sustainability, make them very interesting.

 So, all in all, we’re impressed with their dedication to lab-grown diamonds and drumming up support for the better diamond choice.

-Instead, Pandora and their Brilliance jewelry are very similar to that of Lightbox Jewelry.
+Instead, Pandora and their diamond jewelry are very similar to that of Lightbox Jewelry.
 Unfortunately, that means you cannot design and create your own pieces or pick the exact diamonds you want.
 Instead, you have to make do with the designs and pre-selected options available on their site.

 All designs are bespoke, and this is probably also what you would expect from Pandora.
 Lightbox is the same, but our personal preferences are more towards the designs of Pandora than Lightbox.
 Their designs are a little more clever and thoughtful, while Lightbox Jewelry’s are more, well, distinct.

 You are not able to select anything else but design, material, and carat weight.
 So forget about following our buying tips to maximize value for money.
 The carat weights run from 0.15 to 1.00.
 It’s unclear if these weights are precise.
 They likely include some margin of error but perhaps less than what Zales does.

 Next, let’s see what the actual buying experience and diamond inspection options are like.